lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/name.md

 +++
 # Business challenge
-- Project structure is often copied from project to project
+- Project structure is sometimes copied from project to project
-	- sometimes not fit for purpose
+	- sometimes structure does not adequately define or control the project
-	- sometimes more heavy-weight than needed
+	- sometimes there is too much structure, which is expensive
-- Project plans, strategies and controls are often created separately
+- Project plans, strategies and controls are sometimes created separately
+	- project controls can be opaque and inconsistent with each other
 # Business motivation
 - ensure project characteristics make their way into project controls
 - track only the project features that are important